quidworks/quid-wordpress/quid-payments/readme.txt

 6. Enable the floating tip button to display the tip button on each page of your site.

 == Changelog ==

+= 1.1.6 =
+* Fixed an issue where decimal values were not permitted in some number fields in WordPress admin

 = 1.1.5 =
 * Add a floating tip button to your site so visitors can tip from any page